 Here you will see a list of the most used techniques in my tutorials, I simply list them here so I can refer to them while sharing a tutorial, easier and more organized! =]

-You start by folding your piece with the wrong side facing out, remember to always leave at least 1/4″ for seam allowance, sew along and turn your piece inside out like you can see below
+You start by folding your piece with the wrong side facing out, remember to always leave at least 1/4″ for seam allowance, sew along and turn your piece inside out as you can see below:

 To turn them inside out I always use a safety pin.

 1- secure the end of your strap with the safety pin.

 2- with the help of the safety pin turn the top to the inside of your strap.

 3- pull through the inside of your strap.